Search This Blog

 I was presenting at the Agile DevOps West in 2023 on business agility.
 Twice during this conference, I heard people say another presentation where they heard people say that continuous-integration and continuous-delivery (CICD) is required as part of the DevOps and teams are not practicing agility without implementing the CICD.
 I feel that these are clear misinterpretations of how Agile is still misconstrued and how the principles of Agile and DevOps frameworks are viewed improperly from the technical lens of CICD.

 First, Agile is about self-organized team empowered culture adapting to change, experimenting with innovation, failing forward, and focusing on value maximization.
 When Takeuchi and Nonako (1986) first laid the foundation for Scrum, much before the Agile Manifesto was ever written, their focus of new product development was not isolated to IT industry or software development.
 However, one of the biggest issues with Agile is that all the 17 contributors were men and came from IT industry representing very little diversity.
-Their myopic thinking and ignorance can be therefore be felt in three areas when they limited Agile to Software.
+Their myopic thinking and ignorance can therefore be felt in three areas when they limited Agile to Software.

 1. Opening the Manifesto with "We are uncovering better ways of developing software by doing it and helping others do it."